How Liberal Arts Engineering Degrees Prepare Students for an AI Future

 At Brandeis, a new general engineering program is being developed under the leadership of Professor Jonathan Krones.
 Its design emphasizes openness across disciplines.
 Introductory courses are open to all students with no prerequisites, encouraging broad exploration and engagement beyond traditional departmental boundaries.
 Engineering majors complete the university’s full core curriculum alongside a rigorous sequence of technical and project-based courses, and often engage in interdisciplinary research throughout their time at the university.

-As Krones shared with me during our recent conversation, the goal isn’t just to produce technically competent engineers, but to equip students with the tools to “communicate and conceptualize problems, and think about learning and the use of math and science to solve problems.”
+Krones shares that the goal isn’t just to produce technically competent engineers, but to equip students with the tools to “communicate and conceptualize problems, and think about learning and the use of math and science to solve problems.”

-Why Liberal Arts Engineering Is a Model for the Future of STEM Education
+Liberal Arts Engineering: A Model for the Future of STEM Education

 Historically, engineering has often been viewed as a narrowly technical field.
 But as artificial intelligence reshapes industries, the nature of engineering—and what we value in engineers—is evolving.
 Technical skills like coding, data analysis, and even design can now be partially or fully automated.
 The most enduring engineering contributions won’t come from those who merely implement solutions, but from those who can frame problems, navigate ambiguity, and ask the right ethical questions.